 1. Information about Life in Canada

-Settlement services in Canada provide insights about life in Canada.
+Settlement services in Canada provide insights into life in Canada.
 For example, the Canadian healthcare system differs across provinces.
 So settlement workers will explain the healthcare system to you.
 A settlement agency can help you apply for a health provincial health card, or find a family physician.

 Settlement agencies also have information about neighbourhoods in many cities.
 So they can help you look for *housing to suit your needs and budget.
 This is helpful because rental costs vary according to the: